PapaRascal2020/eloquent-ai/README.md

     }
 ],
 ```
-Then in the required section add the following:
+Then add the following to the `require` section.

 ```array
     "antley/eloquent-ai": "dev-main"
 ```

+Save `composer.json`

-Then in the `config/app.php` providers array add the following `ServiceProvidder`:
+Then, open `config/app.php` and add the following to `ServiceProvider`:

 ```php
 \Antley\EloquentAi\EloquentAiServiceProvider::class,
 ```

-Finally run  in the terminal:
+Once this is done, open the terminal and type the following:

 ```bash
  composer update
 ```

+That's it!
+You are now ready to use the package.

 ### Getting Started

-For defaults, an account with OpenAI (https://platform.openai.com) is needed.
+There are six services and they are:

+- **Completions** - _To chat with AI_
+- **Embedding** - _To create vector representations of your text_
+- **Image** - _To generate images by user input._
+- **Audio** - _Take text and convert to audio_
+- **Transcription** - _Take an audio file and return text_
+- **Moderation** - _Moderate a string of text (i.e Comment) for harmful content_

+Currently, Open AI offers all of them where as Claude AI & Mistral AI are for some.
+To get the best out of this plugin you will need at least an Open AI api key, you
+can get this by going to https://platform.openai.com and registering an account.

 For Mistral AI (https://console.mistral.ai/) & Claude AI (https://console.anthropic.com/)
 models you would need to get sign up on the relevant sites (above)

-Currently OpenAI's Provider supports all four methods that currently exist in this package
-whereas Mistral AI & Claude AI is only compatible with `completions`.

-To start update your `.env` file with the following fields.
+Start by updating your `.env` file with the following fields.

 ```dotenv
 ELOQUENT_AI_CLAUDEAI_TOKEN=YOUR_CLAUDEAI_API_TOKEN (Optional - if you want to use its models) ELOQUENT_AI_OPENAI_TOKEN=YOUR_OPENAI_API_TOKEN (Required) ELOQUENT_AI_MISTRALAI_TOKEN=YOUR_MISTRALAI_API_TOKEN (optional - if you want to use its models)
 ```
-That's it you can now call the services.
+You are now ready to use the examples below to create your AI calls.

-#### Example Syntax:
+#### Examples:

-##### Completion (Chat)
+##### Completion

 ```php
 return  EloquentAi::completion()->create([